-And how is a gift not purified by the giver or the receiver?
-It’s when both the giver and the receiver are unvirtuous, of bad character.
+This is when both the giver and the receiver are unkind and have a bad character.

 when a desireless person gives to the desireless, a gift earned rightfully with a pleasant mind, believing the result of good kamma, that’s truly the best of material gifts.

 Therefore, the use and quality of one’s mind in the moment of giving and receiving gifts is essential to its purification.
 The more pure the mind, the better the karmic result with regard to the parami (perfection) of dana.

 May you cultivate purification in dhamma during your lifetime!

 May your purification lead to wisdom to reach Nibbana (ultimate happiness)!